steenhansen/type-czech/README.md

 <a id="s"></a>
 # TypeCzech

+### What if we replace type syntax with functions that check parameter types, and can also guarantee parameter/return values are valid.
+Basically à la carte Design by Contract from Eiffel.

 Ditch TypeScript and use TypeCzech runtime type checking instead.
 Live editable [JSFiddles](https://jsfiddle.net/steen_hansen/1Lshcept/?Example-Contents) with visible type checking in the list below.